BrigitaVanessa/Microservices/customer-service/README.md

-# product-service
+# customer-service
- repository for product service
+ repository for customer service